cgarbin/cot6930-natural-language-processing/assignment2/README.md

 In this step we will repeat what was done for the train data (above), now with the test data.

-Following the same steps to start the Explorer and open the file results in the picture below.
+Follow the same steps to start the Explorer and open the test dataset file.

 ![Inspecting the test dataset](./pics/inspect-test-dataset.png)